hexa-org/policy-mapper/README.md

 : Policy formats that have a parsable format or language, and can be represented in a "tuple" (subject, action, resource, conditions, scope) are considered "syntactical".
 Policy-Mapper can map these formats to and from IDQL JSON format.
 Examples include: IDQL, Cedar, GCP Bind among others.

 RBAC API Mapping
-: Some systems do not directly have a policy language but support role based access control settings through an API.
+: Some systems do not directly have a policy language but support role or group based access control settings through an API.

 Policy Provisioning
 : Policy Mapper combines a set of Providers that call APIs to retrieve and map access policy as well as be able to set policy.